arjkb/graph-coloring/README.md

 The documentation for `creategraph.py` is self-explanatory.

-All the graph files created would be saved to `outputs/` directory.
+All the graph files created using this script would be saved to `outputs/` directory.